raffaa/traffic-prediction-comnetsemu/README.md

 Timestamps are converted to datetime format.
 MAC addresses and ports are converted to numerical values.
 Protocol column is mapped to numerical values.
-Non-numeric and missing values are replaced with appropriate values.
+Non-numeric and missing values are dropped.

 **Temporal Splitting:** The dataset is split into training and testing sets, with the training set containing the first 80% of the temporal data and the testing set containing the last 20%.